DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 There was a photo of black pyramid.
 Demons graveyard.

-...Wait a second, could it be I made mistake.
+_Wait a second, could it be I made mistake._

-...I have feeling I overlooked something regarding this graveyard.
+_I have feeling I overlooked something regarding this graveyard._

 "Right!
 How I could forget about it!?"